Fostering Collective Discourse: A Distributed Role-Based Approach to Online News Commenting: Results

 Table~\ref{table:engagement-metrics} summarizes the engagement metrics comparing our system and baseline conditions across the three topics.
 Participants authored more comments in the system condition overall (a total of 230 in the system condition and 189 in the baseline), with increases in Technology and Crime and comparable counts in Economy.
 Reply counts were broadly similar between conditions, and the average number of likes per comment was lower in the system across topics.
 Comments were consistently shorter in the system condition, with lower average word counts for all three topics.

 Since participants contributed comments in both conditions, we analyzed likes and comment length using multilevel models to account for the non-independence of observations(Table~\ref{table:nbglmm_effects}).
 Specifically, we fit generalized linear mixed models (NB-GLMMs) with condition (baseline and system) as a fixed effect and random intercepts for participants.
 We adopted this model since the diagnostic checks indicated overdispersion, with the variance of the data exceeding the mean.
 Comments in the system condition received fewer likes on average (IRR = 0.82, 95\% HDI [0.56, 1.15]), but this difference was not significant.
 For word count, system comments were significantly shorter (IRR = 0.74, 95\% HDI [0.66, 0.82]), corresponding to an approximate 26\% reduction relative to baseline.
 These findings suggest that while the system encouraged more frequent and concise contributions, it did not significantly alter patterns of peer endorsement.
+This result is consistent with H1, indicating that the structured environment increased active but concise participation without reducing the perceived value of comments.